-The fine for a first-time driving under the influence charge in the state of Texas can run the offender $2,000 in fines.
+The fine for a first-time driving under the influence charge in the state of Texas can cost the offender up to $2,000.00 in fines.
 Florida, Pennsylvania, and Oregon all have state minimums for DUI fines at $2,000, according to the analysis.
 Kentucky, Alabama, Illinois, Massachusetts, Indiana, and Washington all have higher fines for first-time DUI offenders, ranging from $2,100 up to $5,000, according to the report.

 Where is the lowest fine for DUI in the country?
 In North Carolina, a first-time DUI only leads to a fine of $200.
 Virginia ($250) and Wisconsin ($300) round out the top three states for lowest DUI fines in the country.
 See the whole list here.